GetStream/chat-push-test/README.md

 # Stream Chat Push Test

+**This project is no longer under active development.
+If you are looking for a way to test your push notifications setup, take a look at [Testing Push Notifications](https://getstream.io/chat/docs/flutter-dart/push_test/?language=dart) docs.**

 This repo collects test applications to setup and test push on mobile and Stream Chat.

 ## Setup